Tianxiang-C/SCI-Cream/content/authors/cui-shuqi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Current Graduate Advisees
+  - Research Assistants
 ---
-CUI Shuqi (崔舒淇) is a graduate student in applied psychology under Prof. HE Jinbo’s supervision.
+CUI Shuqi (崔舒淇) was a graduate student (now is a RA) in applied psychology under Prof. HE Jinbo’s supervision.